keptn/lifecycle-toolkit/docs/content/en/contribute/general/contrib-guidelines-gen/_index.md

   This helps reviewers understand each commit and provides a good history after the PR is merged.
-* If your PR is not reviewed in a timely fashion, feel free to post a gentle reminder to the `#keptn-docs` Slack channel.
+* If your PR is not reviewed in a timely fashion, feel free to post a gentle reminder to the `#keptn-help-contributing` Slack channel.
 * Resolve review comments and suggestions promptly.

 If you see a problem and are unable to fix it yourself